Christy Martin: Early life

-Martin was born Christy Renea Salters on June 12, 1968 in Mullens, West Virginia. and attended Mullens High School.
+Martin was born Christy Renea Salters on June 12, 1968, in Mullens, West Virginia.
+She attended Mullens High School.

 She played various sports as a child including Little League baseball and all-state basketball.
-She attended Concord College in Athens, West Virginia on a basketball scholarship and earned a B.S. in education.
+According to Martin, she was aware she was a lesbian from "5th or 6th grade".
+She was in a relationship with her basketball teammate Sherry Lusk throughout high school, of which her parents disapproved.
+She attended Concord College in Athens, West Virginia, on a basketball scholarship and earned a BS in education.

+In her memoir Fighting for Survival, Martin states she was sexually abused as a child by a family friend.

 Career

+Throughout her career, Martin was nicknamed "the Coal Miner's Daughter" in reference to her father's occupation.

 Martin is said to be “the most successful and prominent female boxer in the United States” and the person who “legitimized” women’s participation in the sport of boxing.
 She began her career fighting in “Toughwoman” contests and won three consecutive titles.
 She then began training with boxing coach, Jim Martin, who became her husband in 1991.

 Martin started her professional boxing career at the age of 21 with a six-round draw with Angela Buchanan in 1989.
-She had her first training under the direction of Charlie Sensabaugh of Daniels West Virginia.
+She had her first training under the direction of Charlie Sensabaugh of Daniels, West Virginia.
 Martin won a rematch with Buchanan one month later with a second round knockout.
 Andrea DeShong then beat Martin in a five-round decision.
-Martin then had nineteen consecutive wins, including two against Jamie Whitcomb and Suzanne Riccio-Major as well a rubber match win against Buchanan.
+Martin then had nineteen consecutive wins, including two against Jamie Whitcomb and Suzanne Riccio-Major as well as a rubber match win against Buchanan.
 On October 15, 1993, Martin defeated Beverly Szymansky.
 Martin won by knocking out Szymansky in three rounds.
-In her first title defense, she fought to a draw against debutante Laura Serrano in Las Vegas.
+Martin fought to a draw against debutante Laura Serrano in Las Vegas.

+Martin's next fights included a rematch with Szymansky and a fourth fight with Buchanan.
+In 1993 Martin signed a promotional agreement with International Hall of Fame Promoter Don King that would put her in the international spotlight.
+Her first fights in that new agreement would be against Melinda Robinson and Sue Chase on the undercard of the Julio Cesar Chavez vs Frankie Randall fight in the first ever fight card at the MGM Grand Hotel in Las Vegas, Nevada, on January 29, 1994.